Slinky-Team/SLInky-repo/README.md

 # Security Lookup Interface

-A project designed to rebuild the Cox Communications current Security Lookup Interface with integrations with all of its APIs and a completely reworked frontend and backend; Created using the React framework and Python respectively.
+A project designed to rebuild an undisclosed Security Lookup Interface with integrations with all of its APIs and a completely reworked frontend and backend; Created using the React framework and Python Flask respectively.

 ## Documentation